AnithaKuberappa/volvocars-assiment/README.md

----> Pipeline to build and deploy containerized application
+---> Pipeline to build and deploy containerized application \n
 ---> Created the eks cluster in AWS, using the terraform u can look at the code in terraform folder.
 ---> Jenkins files to build CI
 ---> Docker file to build Docker image